google/comprehensive-rust/src/exercises/day-2/points-polygons.md

 # Polygon Struct

 We will create a `Polygon` struct which contain some points.
-Copy the code below to <https://play.rust-lang.org/> and fill in the missing methods to make the tests pass:
+Fill in the missing methods to make the tests pass:

 ```rust
 // TODO: remove this when you're done with your implementation.